-- Basic enquiries to establish facts before contacting LADO - A case manager (usually the Headteacher) to lead investigation - The case manager to discuss any concerns about the welfare of other children in the community of member of staff's family with DSL and make risk assessment - DSL may then make a referral to children's social care
+- Basic enquiries to establish facts before contacting LADO - The headteacher to lead the investigation only after being given the go ahead to do so by the LADO - The headteacher to discuss any concerns about the welfare of other children in the community or member of staff's family with DSL and make a risk assessment - DSL may then decide to make a referral to children's social care

-Where a member of staff has acted in a way outside of school that may question their suitability to work with children (transferable risk), a risk assessment should be carried out when appropriate
+Where a member of staff has acted in a way outside of Setting that may question their suitability to work with children (transferable risk), a risk assessment should be carried out when appropriate

-If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, then:
+- If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, then: - o this should be immediately referred to the headteacher; - where there are concerns/allegations about the headteacher, this should be referred to the chair of governors, chair of the management committee or proprietor of an independent Setting; and - o in the event of concerns/allegations about the headteacher, where the headteacher is also the sole proprietor of an independent Setting, this should be reported directly to the LADO.

-- this should be immediately referred to the head teacher; - where there are concerns/allegations about the head teacher, this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school; and - in the event of concerns/allegations about the head teacher, where the head teacher is also the sole proprietor of an independent school, this should be reported directly to the LADO. - Where there is an allegation against an agency or supply member of staff, the school or college will usually take the lead because agencies do not have direct access to children or other school staff, so they will not be able to collect the facts when an allegation is made, nor do they have all the relevant information required by the LADO as part of the referral process.
-Supply teachers, whilst not employed by the school or college, are under the supervision, direction and control of the governing board or proprietor when working in the school or college.
+O Where there is an allegation against an agency or supply member of staff, the school will usually take the lead because agencies do not have direct access to children or other staff, so they will not be able to collect the facts when an allegation is made, nor do they have all the relevant information required by the LADO as part of the referral process.
+Supply teachers, whilst not employed by the school, are under the supervision, direction and control of the governing body or proprietor when working in the school.
+Their agency will be notified about the allegation.
 They will be advised to contact their trade union representative if they have one, or a colleague for support.